2019 Kuopio college stabbing: Perpetrator

 Joel Otto Aukusti Marin (born 1994) was a student at Savo Vocational College.
 The police found several incendiary devices similar to a Molotov cocktail when they searched Marin's apartment after the attack.
 Based on preliminary information, he had no previous criminal record.

 Marin had moved to Kuopio from the municipality of Siilinjärvi at some point after matriculating in 2014.
 He had been regularly bullied since primary school for reasons including his clothing and being overweight.
 He was described as quiet and lonely.
 Marin had participated in shooting courses at the Kuopio Shooting Club.
 He had also planned the attack since 2017, only deciding to start preparations in September 2019.
 He had also shown familiarity with several school shootings including: Columbine, Sandy Hook, Jokela, and Kauhajoki.
-He was primarily inspired by the 2008 Kauhajoki school shooting during his planning.
-Marin initially planned to do the attack with a chainsaw and even purchased one several days before the stabbing.
+He was primarily inspired by the Kauhajoki school shooting during his planning.
+Marin initially planned to carry out the attack with a chainsaw and even purchased one several days before the stabbing.
 However, he decided against the plan after realizing how difficult it was to handle the chainsaw.
 The chainsaw would be found in his apartment after the attack.